mt1006/mc-mocap-mod/README.md

 - using items
 - items in hands and armor
 - states like being on fire, being invisible, or glowing
+- placing, breaking and interacting with blocks
+- nearby entities and riding them

 After you save recording, you can create a scene, to which you can add multiple recordings or other scenes, with parameters like player name, position offset, or start delay.